instantwifi/appernetic-hugo-project/content/about.md

 author = "author"

 +++
+# GoWi.Fi
 ###  GoWI.FI is the easiest way to instantly get WI-FI settings configured in your user's mobile devices.
 The user doesn't have to enter any SSID and password which gives the following advantages:
  - Your staff don't have to hand out passwords to visitors which saves time,
  - Users can't enter the wrong password